attilammagyar/js80p/README.md

 the low-shelf and high-shelf filters.

-Be careful with this, because depending on other settings of the filter, a too low or too high Q factor can produce loud sound artifacts or it can make the filter completely silent.
+Be careful with this, because depending on other settings of the filter, a too low or too high Q factor can produce loud noises and sound artifacts or it can make the filter completely silent.

 ##### Filter Gain (GAIN)